 New students have many options for placement testing: ACT or SAT scores, a qualifying high school GPA and AP scores.
 Scores must be less than two years old.
 You can submit official copies of your ACT and/or SAT scores to the Admissions and Records Office.
 TMCC offers students who have not taken the ACT or SAT the option to take the ACCUPLACER placement test.
 Recent high school graduates may place using alternate pathways, using high school coursework to qualify.

-- Complete New Student Orientation, Advising and Registration (SOAR Part II)
+- Complete New Student Orientation, Advising and Registration (SOAR Part I and II)